MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 ## Arguments
 *login_name*
 Specifies the name of the login that is created.
-Azure SQL Database logical server supports only SQL logins.
+Azure SQL Database standalone database/elastic pool supports only SQL logins.

 PASSWORD **='**password**'*
 Specifies the password for the SQL login that is being created.
 Use a strong password.
 For more information, see [Strong Passwords](../../relational-databases/security/strong-passwords.md) and [Password Policy](../../relational-databases/security/password-policy.md).
 Beginning with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)], stored password information is calculated using SHA-512 of the salted password.